pemo11/poshguibook/winforms.md

 **example:**

-The following example displays a Windows on the screen.
-You can type this command in the PowerShell commandline (both Windows PowerShell and PowerShell 7 on Windows).
+The following example displays a Window on the screen.
+You can type this command in the PowerShell CLI (both Windows PowerShell and PowerShell 7 on Windows).

 ```PowerShell
 Add-Type -AssemblyName System.Windows.Forms